Optimal conversion from R\'enyi Differential Privacy to $f$-Differential Privacy: Conclusion

 Furthermore, our analysis reveals the structural simplicity of the \enquote{worst-case} mechanisms that saturate this optimal bound.
 We identified that the boundary is defined by simple Bernoulli processes, with parameters determined by the specific order $\tau$ whose constraint is active at a given query point.
 This finding mirrors the folklore in pure Differential Privacy that Randomized Response is the least private mechanism for a fixed budget, effectively extending this intuition to the entire RDP spectrum.
 This structural insight confirms that the theoretical limit is not an abstract artifact, but a tangible boundary realized by concrete, \textit{elementary} mechanisms.

 Practically, this result simplifies the implementation of optimal accounting.
-To compute the optimal $f$-DP curve from an RDP profile, one does not need solve complex variational problems; it suffices to compute the family of analytic, convex single-order curves and take their pointwise maximum.
+To compute the optimal $f$-DP curve from an RDP profile, one does not need solve complex variational problems; it suffices to compute the family of analytic, convex single-order curves and take their pointwise maximum. \old{We provide a numerically stable code implementation at [LINK REDACTED].} In practice, this is done over a dense finite grid of orders; we discuss the numerical strategy and its efficiency in Appendix~\ref{app:implementation}.
+We provide a numerically stable code implementation at \href{URL}{https://github.com/Felipe-Gomez/Renyi-to-ROC}.

 As shown by \citet{sommer2018privacy}, mechanisms with countable support can be converted tightly between RDP and $f$-DP.
 Our conversion is optimal for \textit{any} mechanism described solely by its RDP profile (black box), but it is important to note that it is not guaranteed to be tight for all such mechanisms.
-For instance, the converted trade-off function for the Gaussian mechanism remains a loose lower bound compared to its analytical form (see Figure \ref{fig:optimality_gap}).
+For instance, the converted trade-off function for the Gaussian mechanism remains a loose lower bound compared to its analytical form (see Figure \ref{fig:rdp_to_fdp_gaussian}).
 We regard discovering mechanism classes for which the black-box conversion is near-optimal as a fruitful direction for future work.

 In conclusion, by definitively closing the gap between the upper bounds derived from RDP constraints and the lower bounds realizable by concrete mechanisms, we have resolved the black-box conversion problem.